solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment-cloudshell-setup.md

     ./scripts/Prepare-CloudShell-Deploy.ps1 -resourceGroup <rg_name> -acrName <acr_name> -subscription <target_subscription_id>
     ```

-    `<rg_name>` is the name of the resource group where the ACR instance was created in step 1.
+    `<rg_name>` is the name of the resource group where of the ACR instance created in step 1.

     `<acr_name>` is the name of the ACR instance created in step 1.